Cpp2Rust/cpp2rust/docs/src/runtime/libc-shims.md

 In the refcount model every struct member is wrapped in a `Value`, so a libc struct cannot be used directly.
 Even without that wrapping the layouts would not
 meet: libc structs hold raw pointers, which are incompatible with the refcounted pointers the model uses.
-The `libc_shims` modules therefore define Rust counterparts for the libc types translated programs use.
+The shim modules therefore define Rust counterparts for the libc types translated programs use.
 A shim struct mirrors its C struct member by member, with each field a `Value<T>`, and converts to or from the underlying libc or nix type at the call boundary.

 `Stat` is a typical shim: